Marvan-T/dotnet-rpg/Notes/Relationships/Many-to-many.md

 Consider the scenario where,

 - A character could have many skills
-- A skill could be holded by many characters
+- A skill could be held by many characters
 ```csharp
 public class Character
 {